 How expensive?
 He charges $1,500 per month at the lowest subscription level.

 And he requires you to commit to 18 months.

 Many lawyers are daunted by that cost.
 Others are put off by his personality.

-I’ve never met him, but several people I know have attended his 1-day workshop and found it very helpful.
+I’ve never met him, but several people who’ve been in his programs and found them very helpful.

 So that’s probably the best option if you want to get help from Lee.

 Oh, and you might want to know that in late 2017 Lee sold his practice.
 Now he spends 100% of his time traveling around the world with his spouse, enjoying life.
 That’s something a lot of lawyers want to do, and so learning how Lee did that may appeal to you.

 Whatever you do, find someone to help you improve your practice sooner rather than later.

 The best time to learn how to best manage your law practice was when you first started it.
 The second best time is now.